 - Developing, adapting and applying tools that enhance nursing practice.
 In our work with First Nations health organizations, for instance, we have assisted nursing teams and managers to implement the Canadian Community Health Nursing Standards of Practice as a guiding framework for practice.

-- Working with groups of community health nurses to plan and review programs.
+- Working with groups of community health nurses to plan and review their nursing programs.

 - Assisting managers and staff to achieve and sustain quality practice environments.

-Worked with the Canada India Education Society to develop the role of community health nurses in a rural demonstration project, provided ongoing training and consultation to staff and managers during the course of the project.
+Worked with the Canada India Education Society to develop the role of community health nurses in a rural demonstration project, provided ongoing training, mentoring and consultation to staff and managers during the course of the project.

 - Worked with nursing organizations on development of professional associations and special initiatives.